Monitoring IBM MQ

 Instana agent in a Docker container Local monitoring and remote monitoring Remote monitoring Local monitoring

-When the Instana host agent and IBM MQ run in the same virtual machine, 2 connection modes are supported: local binding mode and client binding mode.
+When the Instana host agent and IBM MQ run in the same machine, two connection modes are supported: local binding mode and client binding mode.

 Local monitoring with the local binding mode

-You need to add the user account of the Instana host agent to the mqm group, and then IBM MQ sensor uses the local binding mode to retrieve data from IBM MQ.
+The Instana host agent must be privileged, and then the IBM MQ sensor uses the local binding mode to retrieve data from IBM MQ.

 By using the local binding mode, IBM MQ sensor can discover IBM MQ Queue Manager instances automatically and show all the data.
 You don't need to set anything in the Instana agent configuration file.